Intersection/cg-jenkins-github-commit-status/README.md

     src/main/resources

 Jelly/Groovy views of the plugin.
-See this document for more about it.
+See this <a href="https://wiki.jenkins-ci.org/display/JENKINS/Architecture">document</a> for more about it.

     src/main/webapp